Frequently Asked Questions

 Please log into Webgrants for Students immediately to submit a “school change.”
 It can take up to two weeks for your award to be processed after you notify CSAC of your school change to LMU.

-If you have assigned your student record to LMU in Web grants for Students and it has been two weeks, you can submit a copy of your California Aid Report (CAR) from the California Student Aid Commission (CSAC) to the Financial Aid Office.
+If you have assigned your student record to LMU in Web grants for Students and it has been two weeks, you can submit a copy of your California Aid Report (CAR) from the California Student Aid Commission (CSAC) to LMU Financial Aid.
 If it is determined that you are eligible for the Cal Grant, your award will be revised and a message will be posted to your PROWL and MyAid account.

 Q. My original financial aid award included a Cal Grant, but it has been removed.
 Why did this happen?